shiliu0114/RED/README.md

 <p align="center">
   <img src="images/3.png" alt=" The overall structure of RED.
 During the reverse process," width="800">
   <br>
   <em>Figure 3: The overall structure of RED.
-During the reverse process, CEM first estimates the residual to calculate 𝑥ො୲ିଵ , then corrects it to prevent excessive drift.
+During the reverse process, CEM first estimates the residual to calculate , then corrects it to prevent excessive drift.
 Both REN and DCN use the same network architecture.</em>
 </p>